Quick Facts: Tulip Poplar

 Identifying a Tulip Poplar

 The flowers appear in May-June at branch tips and are cup-shaped, about 2 inches across, with greenish-yellow petals marked by an orange band at the base.
-The fruit is a cone-shaped aggregate of winged seeds that persists on the tree into winter.
+The fruit is a cone-shaped aggregate of winged seeds that hangs on the tree into winter.

 Growing Conditions in Atlanta